 Periphery Demographic: Like Harry Potter, it's one of those books you'll often see teens and adults picking up for themselves, possibly not allowing their own children to read them until they are mature enough that it won't give them nightmares.

-Rewatch Bonus: An emotional example: The first time reading the books is easier to laugh at the wacky and absurd situations and the Deus Angst Machina because, in spite of the multiple warnings, it's easy to hope that at the end there will be a somewhat satisfactory conclusion and thing will turn out well for the children.
+An emotional example: The first time reading the books is easier to laugh at the wacky and absurd situations and the Deus Angst Machina because, in spite of the multiple warnings, it's easy to hope that at the end there will be a somewhat satisfactory conclusion and things will turn out well for the children.
 The second time around, when you are painfully aware of all the despair and misfortune awaiting the kids at every turn that will in all probability continue long after the end of the books, even the wackiest setback can become a Tear Jerker

-There's a surprisingly uplifting bonus too.
-If you followed the series as each book came out, it was pretty easy to forget some of the many references to the future, long after the Series finishes, that the narrator made in the earlier books.
+There's a surprisingly uplifting bonus: If you followed the series as each book came out, it was pretty easy to forget some of the many references to the future, long after the Series finishes, that the narrator made in the earlier books.
 While the final book pointedly refuses to give a satisfying conclusion, and indeed an unhappy story is what the narrator had often called this entire saga, there are several small hints that the Baudelaire's have quite a future ahead of them after all.
 In The Wide Window, it's definitively stated that Violet would return to Briny Beach for a third time, and since she hadn't by The End, she must have survived.
 In The Reptile Room Klaus is said to, after many years, still be wishing he called the taxi driver to take Stefano back, implying, though with much less evidence, that he survived.
 And although not a Rewatch Bonus, in the Beatrice Letters Sunny is mentioned as sharing her recipes on the radio when she grows up to be a young woman, which is the strongest evidence of a happy ending for any of these characters.
-Suddenly, a book series that's famous for its unfortunate events and inconclusive ending ends up with a Heartwarming Moment via a good rewatch!
+Suddenly, a book series that's famous for its unfortunate events and inconclusive ending ends up with a heartwarming moment via a good rewatch!

 Spoiled by the Format: The Baudelaires' fortune will be legally theirs once Violet turns 18.
 It takes 11 books for her to reach her 15th birthday.